ovotech/ovo-com-tech-radar/README.md

 # OVO.com Technology Radar

 The OVO.com Technology Radar is a living document that attempts to capture and give a high-level overview of our technology landscape.

-It's also a tool that helps us in discussions about various technologies that we want to use and invest in as an organisation.
+A consistent technology stack is often a big driver of delivery efficiency, cost effectiveness and knowledge sharing and the Technology Radar is an important tool that helps us in discussions about the technologies that we want to standardise on and invest in as an organisation.

 The radar consists of four quadrants: